axelvaldez/radical-companies/_posts/Posts/2022-09/2022-09-20-rhatchery.markdown

  <p>There already are a few rCommunities.</p>
   <h2>rCORE</h2>
    <p><em>CORE Communications</em> is an interpretation service focused on injuries covered by the US <em>Worker&rsquo;s Comp</em> insurance.</p>
    <p>The business was founded by Carlos Suarez who we met him through Alicia Castillo-Holley, an investor and very good friend.
-Carlos voiced his wish to make the company more <span class="_quotespan">democratic</span>.
-He read our book <em>RADICAL COMPANIES</em> and, after a few more conversations, it was clear that he was ready for the <span class="_paradigm">RADICAL</span> model.</p>
+Carlos read our book <em>RADICAL COMPANIES</em> and, after a few more conversations, it was clear that he was ready for the <span class="_paradigm">RADICAL</span> model.</p>
    <p>CORE&rsquo;s transformation was exciting, but even more so is that inpretations <span class="_quotespan">agencies</span> are gig shops: interpreters get paid for the interpretations they do.
 Not unlike <em>DoorDash</em> or <em>Uber Eats</em>.
 The gig workers deliver the value and get paid a small for each delivery&mdash;the <span class="_quotespan">agencies</span> keep the profits and the brand value which brings up their share value, etc. This was exciting because given that <em>CORE</em>&rsquo;s transformation into <em><span style="font-weight:bold; ">r</span>CORE</em> goes well, we will have a template for other gig businesses to transform to <span class="_paradigm">RADICAL</span> companies.</p>
   <h2>#100lives</h2>
    <p>About a month ago Jose Contreras, a dear friend, talked to me about what he and Dr Mike Ybarra wanted to do.
 It was crazy talke, but I always listen to it because it oftentimes turns out not to be so crazy after all.
 He wanted to help people on probation get started on carreers in the technology space, in particular in the area of sales.
 He wanted to help them shit for the vicioius circle that got him in jail, to virtuous circle that could keep them out of jail.</p>